Scleroderma – Living with a disease that has no cure

-I’m every so grateful for the love and support of my family and friends and still looking forward to the future of travelling and living life to it’s fullest!
+I’m ever so grateful for the love and support of my family and friends and still looking forward to the future of travelling and living life to it’s fullest!

-Like many diseases, I'm not fine one day and sick the next.
+As with many diseases, I'm fine one day and sick the next.
 Cold hands are a regular occurrence; "cold hands – warm heart".
-It was in 1992, while downhill skiing, I noticed that my thumb had gone white.
-Concerned about potential frost bite I consulted with my family doctor, who referred me to a specialist and after a time diagnosed me with Raynaud's Syndrome.
+It was in 1992, while downhill skiing, that I noticed that my thumb had gone white.
+Concerned about potential frost bite, I consulted with my family doctor.
+She referred me to a specialist who, after a time, diagnosed me with Raynaud's Syndrome.
 I had never heard of it; "What is it?"
 A simple explanation is that the small blood vessels go "spastic", severely restricting the blood flow, therefore cooling and limiting the oxygen to the affected areas.
 The condition is most obvious at the extremities, fingers and toes, but also affects other parts of the body.
-The news was that if it became a severe condition I could eventually lose my finger tips.
+The news was that if it became a severe condition, I could eventually lose my finger tips.
 Oh great!

 Life continued on, but downhill skiing was definitely out.
 The activities of daily living trigger Raynaud's episodes; attacks cause my hands to turn white, purple, blue and then pink.